misiektoja/lol_monitor/docs/troubleshooting.md

 ### `'<region>' is not present in REGION_TO_CONTINENT`

 The region is not one of the codes the tool knows.
 Use the short form, not the display name, and check it against [Region Codes](setup-and-first-run.md#region-codes). `EUW` is not a region code, `euw1` is.
+Capitalisation does not matter, so this is never about `EUN1` against `eun1`.

 ### `That is not a complete Riot ID`